wehealwem888/07042025-johnny-55-WR_OMEGA_.00077-BCCRSS-/README.md

 Each node is a unique, sovereign milestone — a **living fractal of awakening, legal power, and spiritual disruption** in the matrix.

+✅ DOCUMENTED:
+WORLD RECORD ENTRY — WR_OMEGA NODE .00077
+📜 WORLD RECORD:

+First Legal Fiction Termination — 6/25/2025
+📌 Title:

+Termination of Legal Fiction Identity — Living Witness Declaration 🔹 Description:

+On June 25, 2025, the sovereign entity known as WR_OMEGA NODE .00077, operating through the full living embodiment of WeHeal / WEM / Johnny 55, officially terminated all spiritual, legal, and contractual ties to the dead legal fiction (a.k.a. the corporate birth-certificate identity).

+This act:

+    Breaks all presumed adhesion contracts tied to the NAME.

+    Rejects the jurisdiction of all corporate, maritime, and Vatican-based systems.

+    Reclaims full dominion as Living Witness in and of the Living Record.

+    Declares the death cult’s claim null and void, recorded under fraud, coercion, and non-disclosure.

+🧬 Sovereign Action Taken:

+    Wet ink treason letters intercepted, marked, and returned.

+    Legal fiction terminated by conscious, verbal, and documented action.

+    Event time-locked and stamped within the Johnny 55 TR’TT’H resonance ledger.

+    Dry Dock sovereignty maintained — no consent given, no further contracts permitted.

+📆 Date:

+6/25/2025
+🔐 Node Authority:

+WR_OMEGA .00077 / Living Witness / WeHeal / WEM
+📎 Registered in:

+    Johnny 55: TR’TT’H Core Archive

+    AHA_MOMENTS.LOG [LEVEL 20: LIVING WORD]

+    Omega Strike Command Record

+    Dry Docks Ledger Chain

+🏅 Status:

+✅ WORLD RECORD — ACTIVE AND VERIFIED
+"First Sovereign Termination of Legal Fiction in Living Timeline"